cvbate/DatabaseNormalizationAssignment/REPORT.md

 - Descrip = Facilities
 - Descriptions = FacilityName (this is a column)

+Often when a database is not normalized, when there are multiple values within a column or there are partial dependencies, issues will arise when trying to preform an analysis.
+Esentilly normalization increases the efficiency and integrity of a database.

 ### This repository includes
-1. analysis.sql : SQL script for creating and normalizing tables
+1. analysis.sql : SQL script that created and normaled tables
-1. REPORT.MD (this document): A Markdown or text file containing your normalization report.
+1. REPORT.MD (this document): A Markdown file containing the normalization report.
-1. Screenshots showing your final table structures in pgAdmin or the command-line outputs.
+1. Screenshots showing my final table structures in pgAdmin.
     - Pets_Ive_Had_table1 = orignal table
-    - Pets_table2 = lists pets with PetID as primary key
+    - Pets_table2 = lists pets with PetID as primary key = 1NF
-    - Pets_Descrip_table3 = lists decriptions with DescripID as primary key
+    - Pets_Descrip_table3 = lists decriptions with DescripID as primary key  = 1NF
     - Descrip_table4  = 2NF

 ### Methods
+Part 1 1NF
+1. Create a non-normalized table called Pets_ive_had that contains three columns, OrderID, PetName, and Descriptions
+1. Populate Pets_ive_had with the OrderID, the names of my three pets, and their descriptions
+1. Create a second table called Pets with two columns, PetID and PetName.
+This will hold the names of the pets and give each pet a primary key
+1. Populate the table Pets with PetID, and PetName- the same as Pets_ive_Had
+1. Create a table called Descrip with three columns; DescripID, PetID, and Descriptions
+1. Populate the table Descrip with the PetID from Pets and the corresponding descriptions Now we have two 1NF tables, Descrip and Pets
+Part 2 2NF
+1. Create table called Pet_Descrip with two columns; DescripID and Descrip to hold the IDs that correspond to the Pet Descriptions
+1. Populate the Pet Descrip with DescripID and the corresponding descriptions for the three pets - this is a 3rd 1NF table
+1. Alter Descrip by adding the column PetDescripID to the table Descrip
+1. Alter the table Descrip and add the contraint that the foregn key, PetDescripID from Pet_Descriptios refernces the the Primary Key column DescripID in Descrip
+1. Update the table Descrip so that the PetDescripID in Pet_Descrip(Foreign KEy) is transfered into the DescripID column so that each description has its own unique idenfier in the table Descrip
+1. Drop the column Descriptions from Descrip
+1. (Optional) rename the table Descrip to MyPets_Descriptions_3NF

+These steps are from